paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 If you're in a hurry or just don't want to dig too much into the [TeX] language specifics, just pick up one of the [resume templates from Overleaf].

-Either download/copy its contents or edit in Overleaf itself.
+Either download/copy its contents or open in Overleaf itself.
 Edit its contents, and render the PDF with `pdflatex Your_Name_Resume.tex`.

 ### The do-it-yourself way

-If you, OTOH, prefer to write your resume from top down, create a file with named `Your_Name_Resume.tex` extensions (e.g. `Tony_Stark_Resume.tex`) and start writing.
+If you, OTOH, prefer to write your resume from top down, create a file with named `Your_Name_Resume.tex` (e.g. `Tony_Stark_Resume.tex`) and start writing.

-Of couse, this post would not complete without a step-by-step tutorial, so we'll be creating a simple resume as example below, using a fantasy character, and explaining some of the concepts behind Tex and LaTeX.
+Of course, this post would not be complete without a step-by-step tutorial, so we'll be creating a simple example resume below, using a fantasy character, and explaining some of the concepts behind Tex and LaTeX.

-I'm not going deep about each syntax or command.
-Please, check the LaTeX documentation at [The LaTeX Project][LaTeX] or the [Overleaf Documentation] for details.
+I'm not going into deep about each syntax or command.
+For more details, check the LaTeX documentation at [The LaTeX Project][LaTeX], the [Overleaf Documentation], or package-specific documentation on [CTAN].

 #### The document preamble

-The **preamble** is the part of the document that comes before the `\begin{document}` command.
+The **preamble** is the part of the document that comes before the `\begin{document}` environment.
 It's where you define the document's structure, style, and any packages or macros you want to use.

 The minimum to start writing is as follows.

-Now editor you version to
 ```tex
 \documentclass[11pt, a4paper]{article}